 But here we come up against a modern disability that might keep us literates from the wisdom of the Bible’s master storytellers.
 Our disability is that we often read the Bible for action watching events unfold, judging them on moral grounds and attributing them to divine or human actors.
 But Old Testament narrative depends much more heavily on speech and dialogue than on narrated action to convey meaning.

-Our principle goal in this study is to reveal patterns of behavior which the main characters have adopted that might contribute to Ruth’s successful integration into the Bethlehem community and the consequent restoration of Boaz’ family line.
+Our principle goal in this study has been to reveal patterns of behavior adopted by the main characters that might contribute to Ruth’s successful integration into the Bethlehem community and the consequent restoration of Boaz’ family line.
 As we will see, the terseness and structured nature of Hebrew dialogue reveals these patterns quite clearly under the lens of Social Network Analysis.
-But I have a sneaking suspicion that Hebrew storytellers and listeners were much more attuned to these nuances and didn’t need our sophisticated studies to tell them twice what the text had already so elegantly displayed.
+But I have a sneaking suspicion that Hebrew storytellers and listeners were attuned to these nuances and didn’t need our sophisticated studies to tell them twice what the text had already so elegantly displayed.

 But if like me, the patterns are not immediately clear to you, maybe you’ll join me in taking one final look at the story under the SNA lens.
 Let’s start by laying out our diagram slightly differently to emphasize relationships rather than social groupings and positions.
 Additionally, since we are looking for relational patterns we will take Alter’s advice and filter out ties describing Elimelech’s family, Boaz’ geneology and all narrative connections which simply place two or more characters on the stage ready for dialogue.
 What remains is a graph showing speech acts, mentions of third parties and favors, all of which could be described as interactions with intent.